 - Step 4: Be prepared for Hearing (if applicable). - If the court finds that based on the face of your Motion, you are not eligible to have your records sealed, the court may deny your request without a hearing. - If hearing is set be prepared to answer questions regarding your request to have your case sealed. - As of November 2024, courts must allow defendants, named victims, any witnesses, and the prosecution to appear in person or remotely.
-A request for remote participation must be raised at least 48 hours before the hearing, as courts have discretion to prohibit a "requested change in participation." - The District Attorney and/or victim(s) in your cases may file an objection and/or participate in the hearing. - The court will consider the harm to your privacy and any unwarranted adverse consequences to you versus the public's interest in retaining access to the conviction records.
+A request for remote participation must be raised at least 48 hours before the hearing, as courts have discretion to prohibit a "requested change in participation." - After 7/1/25, courts will be required to allow remote appearances.